robotenique/incognitoSearch-chrome/README.md

 # Incognito Search

 Simple Chrome Extension that searches in an Incognito window for the selected text.
+This was an experiment to learn more about building chrome extensions!

 :biohazard:	:radioactive: Now FBI can't find you	:radioactive:	:biohazard: